-- Free: 2 team members, 20+ column types, 200+ templates, iOS & Android apps, whiteboard collaboration, shareable forms, and more
+- Free: $0 for up to 2 users: 20+ column types, 200+ templates, iOS & Android apps, whiteboard collaboration, shareable forms, and more

-- Basic: From $8/seat/mo, unlimited users, 5GB storage, unlimited boards/docs, custom fields, unlimited free viewers, and more
+- Basic: $27/month/3 users with annual billing: Unlimited users, 5GB storage, unlimited boards/docs, custom fields, unlimited free viewers, and more

-- Standard: From $10/seat/mo, unlimited users, 20GB storage, 6-month activity log, integrations, guest access, and more
+- Standard: $36/month/3 users with annual billing: Unlimited users, 20GB storage, 6-month activity log, integrations, guest access, and more

-- Pro: From $16/seat/mo, unlimited users, 100GB storage, 1-year activity log, time tracking, workload management, and more
+- Pro: $57/month/3 users with annual billing: Unlimited users, 100GB storage, 1-year activity log, time tracking, workload management, and more

 - Enterprise: Custom pricing, 5-year activity log, up to 50 boards, dedicated customer success manager, enhanced admin controls, and analytics